 Kate Okker-Edging

-Kate Okker-Edging’s research centers around social media and mental health, with the goal of improving mental health for youth/young adults and LGBTQ+ people.
-She also researches the impact of health communication campaigns on health outcomes.
+Kate Okker-Edging’s research centers around digital/emerging technology and mental health, with the goal of improving mental health for youth/young adults and LGBTQ+ people.
+She also conducts research at the intersection of tobacco use and mental health.

 Kate Okker-Edging is a doctoral student at the Annenberg School for Communication at the University of Pennsylvania.
-She investigates the relationship between social media and mental health, focusing on how social media platforms can be leveraged to improve mental health outcomes.
+She focuses on how digital technologies/resources such as the 988 Suicide & Crisis Lifeline and AI-driven mental health chatbots can be leveraged to improve mental health outcomes.
 She is particularly interested in youth/young adults and LGBTQ+ mental health communication.

 Education